gabrielvieira-tech/configure-ad/README.md

 Connect to DC-1 using Remote Desktop.

-Inside the VM, open Windows Firewall settings and temporarily disable the firewall — this makes it easier to test network connections later.
+Inside the VM, open Windows Firewall settings and temporarily disable the firewall...This makes it easier to test network connections later.
 (Don’t forget to turn it back on once you’re done testing.)

 </p>
 <br />